loopandlearn/LoopFollow/README.md

 > **Message from the Loop and Learn Team:**
-> * We have taken responsibility for updates to the Loop Follow app:
+> * We have taken responsibility for updates to the Loop Follow app
-> * Additional Loop Follow documentation is at [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/).
+> * Additional Loop Follow documentation is at [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/)
 > * If you are having problems with the app:
->     * Post in the [Loop and Learn Facebook group](https://www.facebook.com/groups/LOOPandLEARN); indicate that your question is related to Loop Follow.
+>     * Post in the [Loop and Learn Facebook group](https://www.facebook.com/groups/LOOPandLEARN); indicate that your question is related to Loop Follow
->     * If you do not use Facebook - please click on this [link to file an Issue](https://github.com/jonfawcett/LoopFollow/issues) with your problem.
+>     * If you do not use Facebook - please click on this [link to file an Issue](https://github.com/jonfawcett/LoopFollow/issues) with your problem

 > **New location for LoopFollow Repository:**
 > * If you previously created a fork of LoopFollow from the JonFawcett username